Designing Accessible Push Notification Opt-Out Flows

 navigator.serviceWorker.controller?.postMessage(syncPayload);

-- Cross-reference state persistence logic with established Opt-Out & Preference Centers documentation to prevent orphaned subscriptions and cache drift.
+- Cross-reference state persistence logic with the GDPR-compliant push unsubscribe logging guide to prevent orphaned subscriptions and ensure audit trail completeness.

 - Audit